jacobbuck/parse-formatted-number/README.md

 ### Parameters

 - `value` The value you want to parse.
+- `options` optional object of the following options:
-- `options.decimal` decimal separator character, defaults to `"."`.
+  - `decimal` string decimal separator character, defaults to `"."`.

 ### Return value